 Flexible Flooring Options

 One way to install flooring on uneven floors is to choose a type of flooring that is naturally flexible.
 This makes carpet one of the most ideal options: it's cheap, easy to install, and very attractive.
-For only slightly uneven flooring, sturdy materials such as vinyl plank can also be used for full coverage.
+For only slightly uneven flooring, sturdy materials such as luxury vinyl plank can also be used for full coverage.
 The benefit of sturdier types of flooring is that they will give the floor the illusion of being more even than it actually is.
 For very uneven flooring, laminate sheets or tiles may be a better bet.
 This material is more flexible, but may reveal the imperfections in the surface.

 The most durable and attractive option for an uneven floor is often a pour on option, such as epoxy.
 Modern epoxy can be designed to mimic a variety of appearances, from hardwood to "galaxy" designs.
 Epoxy won't just finish out the floor: when properly installed, it will actually even out the floor.
 It should be noted that even flexible flooring can be damaged if the flooring is uneven enough.
 Gradual bends in the floor surface will be fairly easy to install over, but sharp corners will damage nearly any flooring option over time.
 The thicker the flooring is, the more likely it actually is to break and become stressed.
 Because of this, you may need to plan head and assume that your floor will need to be replaced fairly frequently.

-Installing Hardwood on Uneven Floors
+Can You Install Hardwood on Uneven Floors?

 In order to properly install hardwood on uneven flooring, the floor itself has to be smoothed out.
 This can be done through the use of underlays and re-surfacing.
 For concrete surfaces, sanding and polishing may be required.
 If the floor simply tilts, most hardwoods (especially engineered hardwoods) will be able to be installed quite easily.